ariakerstein/ariakerstein.github.io/_posts/2020-05-01-factory-floor.md

 Setting: factory
 Storyline: characters

-The cursor pulses hot green against the black terminal.
-A few quick taps execute the script and the simulation unfolds on the screen.
-A stocatto barrage of keystrokes: Reaction-diffusion simulation number 39.
-Same as 38.
-Here we notice a diffusion coefficient in agreement with the literature.....

 We travel by Buick leaving suburban safety behind.
 The car pulled into the reserved spot, “For management only”, it read.
 My father and I step out and walk toward the building.
-I’m 12 years old and going to work.
+I’m 12 years old and I’m going to work.

 It takes 40 seconds to walk from car seat to factory entrance.
 In that time my brain floods with feelings, ideas and a hell of a lot of confusion.
 I look up as I walk.
 The single-story white facade masks the hum of activity happening in the subterranean city-block - tip of an iceberg.